 1. Share a succinct message with employees.

-Human resources should be involved in getting control of the message to employees.
+Involve human resources in getting control of the message to employees.
 Let employees know:

 - There was a breach.